 Robert Broom (1866-1951), a Scottish doctor who worked in South Africa, was one of Dart’s first – and for a long time one of his only – supporters.

-Gregory advocated Charles Darwin’s out-of-Africa model which was running in the evolution industry circles second place to the out-of-Asia model at the time.
-Since then, models of the skull have been placed in natural history museums worldwide as evidence of human evolution.
+Gregory advocated Charles Darwin’s out-of-Africa model, which was second in the evolution industry circles to the out-of-Asia model at the time.
+Since then, skull models have been placed in natural history museums worldwide as evidence of human evolution.

-The Taung skull became a popular icon of evolution by the late twentieth century.
-A hologram of the skull was featured on the front cover of the November 1985 issue of National Geographic with the inscription “The search for early man.”
-Evolution from ape to man story through natural selection was promoted as a scientific fact.
+By the late twentieth century, the Taung skull had become a famous icon of evolution.
+A hologram of the skull was featured on the front cover of the November 1985 issue of National Geographic, with the inscription “The search for early man.”
+The story of evolution from ape to man through natural selection was promoted as a scientific fact.

 New evidence to underscore the pre-Homo status of the skull was published in 2012.
-At the School for Advanced Research in New Mexico, anthropologist Dean Falk using comparative fossil data, describe that “a clear metopic suture (MS) courses rostrally along the midline:” evidence supporting the pre-Homo status.
+At the School for Advanced Research in New Mexico, anthropologist Dean Falk, using comparative fossil data, described that “a clear metopic suture (MS) courses rostrally along the midline:” evidence supporting the pre-Homo status.

 The original skull has remained at the University of Witwatersrand in Johannesburg.
-To date, no other skulls have been discovered.
+No other skulls have been discovered to date.

 High-Resolution CT Scan

-Since the pre-Homo status of the Taung skull is contingent on the existence of the metopic suture, verifying the claims of Dart, Broom, Gregory, and Falk using modern technology is critical for maintaining the scientific credibility of the Smithsonian Institute.
+Since the Taung skull’s pre-Homo status is contingent on the existence of the metopic suture, verifying the claims of Dart, Broom, Gregory, and Falk using modern technology is critical for maintaining the Smithsonian Institute’s scientific credibility.

 Holloway, Ralph

-HRCT uses a narrower X-ray bean with advanced computer analysis allowing visualization of structures not possible with older CT scanning technologies.
+HRCT uses a narrower X-ray beam with advanced computer analysis, making visualization of structures impossible with older CT scanning technologies.

 Using HRCT, Holloway discovered that a “metopic suture is visible neither on the external table of the frontal bone nor on the rendering of the partial cranium.”
 In the paper “New high-resolution computed tomography data of the Taung partial cranium and endocast and their bearing on metopism and hominin brain evolution,” HRCT evidence for the suture was not found.